-The Lime Ears Anima is the company’s latest flagship 13 driver ‘tribrid’, dynamic, BA, and electrostatic driver in-ear monitor.
+Our review of the Lime Ears Anima, which is the company’s latest flagship 13-driver ‘tribrid’, dynamic, BA, and electrostatic driver in-ear monitor.
 It is priced at €3400.

-Disclaimer: The Lime Ears Anima sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Lime Ears for giving us this opportunity.

 Lime Ears Anima

 The Lime Ears Anima is a balanced yet joyful tuning with a deep resonating bass performance and almost ethereal highs with plenty of headroom from those e-stat drivers.
 It competes well with other hybrid electrostatic standard-bearers such as the Odin and the EXT but is unique enough to set it apart as a viable alternative on your shopping list.

 Slide here to add your score on the gear!204 Votes

 Lime Ears have decided to throw in the proverbial kitchen sink this year with their new flagship in-ear monitor, the Anima.

 If you recall, they made an initial big leap on the Aether series with the R version in 2019 followed up by the excellent Pneuma in late 2020.
 Both pushed the Lime Ear’s flagship boundaries with the Pneuma marking the company’s first venture into a hybrid driver design.